Published 29 May 2020 | Updated 20 April 2022

-- an enforceable government direction requires them to self-quarantine
+- an enforceable government direction requires them to self-isolate,

-- government-imposed travel restrictions are in place (for example, they’re stuck overseas)
+- government-imposed travel restrictions are in place (for example, they’re stuck overseas), or

 Employers should consider any award, agreement, employment contracts or workplace policies that apply, because they could be more generous.